quickwit-oss/bitpacking/README.md

 small integer via delta-encoding : instead of encoding the values themselves, one encodes the gaps between consecutive values.

-Traditional compression scheme like LZ4 is really suited to address this problem efficiently.
+Traditional compression schemes like LZ4 aren't really suited to address this problem efficiently.
 Instead, there are different families of solutions to this problem.

-One of the most straightforward and efficient one is `bitpacking` :
+One of the most straightforward and efficient ones is `bitpacking` :
 - Integers are first grouped into blocks of constant size (e.g. `128` when using the SSE2 implementation).
 - If not available implicitely, compute the minimum number of bits `b` that makes it possible to represent all of the integers.
-In other words, the smallest `b` such that all integers in the block are stricly smaller than 2<sup>n</sup>.
+In other words, the smallest `b` such that all integers in the block are stricly smaller than 2<sup>/<sup>.
 - The bitpacked representation is then some variation of the concatenation of the integers restricted to their least significant `b`-bits.

 For instance, assuming a block of `4`, when encoding `4, 9, 3, 2`.
 Assuming that the highest value in the block is 9, `b = 4`.
 All values will then be encoded over 4 bits as follows.